Rfam/rfam-docs/docs/source/faq.rst

   ``rfam-ids.txt``.

 You can use this procedure to filter Infernal results by **any** set of Rfam families.
-For example, you can get a list of Rfam families using :ref:`Taxonomy search` and get Infernal search results from families found in a specific taxonomic group.
+For example, you can get a list of Rfam families using :ref:`searching-rfam:Taxonomy search` and get Infernal search results from families found in a specific taxonomic group.

 Other